Jbleezy/BO2-Reimagined/README.md

 * No longer disables HUD
 * Disables player's perks for 12 seconds
 * Increased ammo from 2 to 3
+* Decreased raise time from 0.5 seconds to 0.15 seconds
 * Decreased projectile speed by 30% (same as Black Ops 2 Multiplayer)
 * Decreased zombie EMP radius by 17% (same as Black Ops 2 Multiplayer)
 * Increased perk machine EMP radius by 22% (same as Black Ops 2 Multiplayer)
 * Decreased perk machine EMP time from 90 seconds to 60 seconds
+* Can be cancelled while holding
 * Added fx to EMP'd players
 * Can destroy deployed Zombie Shields
 * Sprinting no longer wakes up EMP'd zombies